remileduc/debian-systemd-ramdisk/README.md

 Cache in ramdisk
 ================

 You have 2 cache folders: the system one in `/var/cache` and the user one in `/home/$USER/.cache`.
-We will also take care of the logs in `/var/log`.
+We will also take care of the logs in `/var/log` along with the firefox session folder.
 If you don't want it, check the last subsection of this section.

+We need to distinguish 2 types of folders here: the system folders and the user folders.
+The user folders will be mounted later in the boot, while the system folders will be mounted as soon as possible.
+For me, it takes 1 minute to load user data.

 Change files for your config
 ----------------------------